Travel Guide Customize Your Trip

 Most Asked Questions by Travellers

-Himalayan Mad honey is formed by bees that prey on rhododendron flowers, which provides it its psychoactive effects.
+The honey provides psychoactive effects.
 Rhododendrons and other evergreen flowering plants that grow in temperate, mountainous contain chemicals called grayanotoxins.

-The Mad Honey comes from the Annapurna regions of Nepal. this is also referred to as “cliff honey” by the local honey hunters within the mountains of Nepal.
+The Mad Honey comes from the Annapurna region of Nepal.
+This region is also called “cliff honey” by the local honey hunters within the mountains of Nepal.

 Mad Honey Nepal has various health benefits:

-• Mad Honey Improves cholesterol levels and helps to prevent cancer and heart diseases.
+• Mad Honey improves cholesterol levels and helps prevent cancer and heart diseases.

 • Antioxidants that prevent your body from cell damage.